floooh/floooh.github.io/_posts/2024-05-06-sokol-storage-buffers.md

 in the Metal Shading Language and would cause a compile error when outputting MSL.

-Do not use an attribute like `layout(std430, binding=0)` for the buffer interface block, sokol-shdc will take of those details.
+Do not use an attribute like `layout(std430, binding=0)` for the buffer interface block, sokol-shdc will take care of those details.

 The original vertex shader looks like this: